MooersLab/writingContract/README.md

 These are knowledge bases that may assest the development of new writing projects.
 The paper version of the zettlekasten is akin to a card catalog of your knowledge.
 Many electronic versions have been implemented in the past decade.
-Some of them provide graphical views of your knowledge base that resembles an extended mindmap.
+Some of them provide graphical views of your knowledge base that resemble an extended mindmap.

 I think [Obsidian](https://help.obsidian.md/Obsidian/Index) is the best option (i.e., intuitive to use, free, data stored locally).
 Emacs users will probably want to be [org-roam](https://www.orgroam.com/) because it is easier to capture entries on the fly than having to leave Emacs to use another application.
-You can alway migrate your org-roam notes to Obsidian if org-roam get too hard to manage.
+You can also migrate your org-roam notes to Obsidian.

 ## The unmodified WRITER CONTRACT Number 24